-There are 142 beds in the Grebel residence, which is as big as we would like it.
+There are 140 beds in the Grebel residence, which is as big as we would like it.
 We don’t want you to become just a face in the crowd, lost among the craziness of university.
 At Grebel, we get to know one another by name.
 Open doors allow for the flow of conversation and relationship building.
 Trust is built and strong friendships are made.
 Grebel may be a small residence but it quickly starts to feel like a big family and there are plenty of perks to that!
-It starts to feel a lot more like a home.
+It starts to feel a lot more like a place to call home.

 Hear what Zoe says about that.

 Why is there an application and interview process at Grebel?